SatoshiPortal/faq-bull-exchange/how-to-buy-bitcoin.md

 ## Advanced methods

-In addition to the basic method of buying Bitcoin, Bull Bitcoin offers advanced tools that let you automate purchases and stack sats without constantly logging in.
+In addition to the basic method of buying Bitcoin, Bull Bitcoin offers advanced tools that let you automate Bitcoin purchases and stack sats without constantly logging in.
 These methods are ideal for anyone looking for a hands-off, consistent approach to Bitcoin accumulation.

 ### Dollar Cost Averaging (DCA)